Ishancorp/crm-resume-store/README.md

 # crm-resume-store

+## Backend
--Backend: Spring Boot
+Spring Boot
+## Frontend
--Frontend: React
+React
--Database: MySQL
+## Database
- -How to store files in an sql database if possible
+Use MySQL, determine how to store files in an sql database if possible